 How we understand something – the mental model we have of it – shapes how we learn, think, and act.
 The difference between a modern scientist working to cure a disease with gene splicing and a medieval scientist pouring perfume into a river (thinking it will stop the plague) is not a biologically evolved difference in their genes or brains, it’s a difference in their learning – a difference in the mental models they learned and that they learn through.
 Similarly, the difference between the way we educate children today and the kind of ‘learning stewarding’ our children need to be ready for their futures, will be a difference in our mental models (thus the main focus of our live events, ‘rebooting’ our mental models).

 Progress in learning requires suspending our certainties – our assumptions.
-If we can’t suspend them, we can’t get beyond them and we get stuck in circular logic loops and are prone to become emotionally invested in our certainty that they represent the ‘truth’ (like the fundamentalists who feel threatened by anything that differs with their beliefs).
-If history has taught us anything, it’s that getting ‘outside the box’ of our assumptions – outside the ‘mental lensing’ of our ‘mental models’ – is what drives our ’breakthroughs’ – our progress.
+If we can’t suspend them, we get stuck in circular logic loops and are prone to be emotionally invested in our ‘truth’ (like the fundamentalists who feel threatened by anything that differs with their beliefs).
+If history has taught us anything, it’s that getting ‘outside the box’ of our assumptions – outside the ‘mental lensing’ of our ‘mental models’ – is what drives our ‘breakthroughs’ – our progress.

 Someday future generations will look back at this period in our understanding of learning and educating with the same incredulity as we today experience when we reflect on the absurdities of our past – thinking the earth is flat and the sun revolves around it – burning “witches” – blood letting – lobotomies… but only after our mental models change enough to allow us to.